The King of exercises: the Squat

 Just what are all of these people trying to accomplish?

 Is it to forge the 'Perfect body'?
 They are trying to lose a bit of weight for the upcoming holiday or to tone up their body or to improve their level of fitness.
 So, you ask yourself just what this has to do with the king of exercises.
-It has everything to do with the squat, but in a slightly roundabout way.
+It has everything to do with the squat but in a slightly roundabout way.
 A well-toned body, which may eventually lead to the perfect body (whatever that may mean) on the way to increased physical fitness and better health all begins with added muscle mass.
 Added muscle mass increases the basic metabolism rate of the body.
-This in turn helps to burn a higher percentage of calories throughout the day and into the night.
+This, in turn, helps to burn a higher percentage of calories throughout the day and into the night.
 Therefore, even as you sleep, your muscles are helping to keep you trim and slim.
 The lower body has massive amounts of metabolism increasing potential.
-The best and most efficient way to tap into this is by doing heavy legwork.
+The best and most efficient way to tap into this is by doing the heavy legwork.
 Not machine leg curls or leg presses but with squats.
-Bar on the back, sweat producing, breath taking and heart pounding squats.
+Bar on the back, sweat producing, breathtaking and heart-pounding squats.

 Naming the squat, the king of all exercises is not without foundation; just look at a few of the benefits of this powerful activity.